PATH (global health organization): Rotavirus

 PATH supports the introduction of vaccines against rotavirus in developing countries to protect young children from severe diarrhea.
 In 2006, PATH helped Nicaragua become the first developing country to introduce rotavirus vaccines within months of their introduction.
 Former PATH researcher John Wecker noted that rotavirus infections dropped in areas that began to use the vaccine after the WHO recommended its international use in 2009.

 PATH also conducts research to show the impact of rotavirus vaccines and help countries choose whether to adopt the vaccines into their immunization programs.

 Japanese encephalitis

-PATH is working with India and other countries in the region to introduce an affordable vaccine to protect against Japanese encephalitis—a disease the World Health Organization estimates claims 10,000 to 15,000 lives a year, mostly children, and causes permanent brain damage in many more.
-In 2006, PATH helped the government of India launch an immunization campaign to reach millions of children in high-risk areas with the vaccine.
+PATH works in India and other countries in the region to introduce an affordable vaccine to protect against Japanese encephalitis—a disease the World Health Organization estimates claims 10,000 to 15,000 lives a year, mostly children, and causes permanent brain damage in many more.
+In 2006, PATH helped the government of India launch an immunization campaign for children in high-risk areas with the vaccine.